 State management of Sage-grouse allows for implementation of common-sense conservation measures that not only protect balanced use of our working landscapes, but also long-term conservation of species like Greater Sage-grouse.
 These conservation measures are paying dividends for Utah's Sage-grouse populations.

-Utah's Sage-grouse populations have been increasing over the last 15 years, with a 40% increase in the past year.
+Utah's Sage-grouse populations have been increasing over the last 15 years, with a 40% increase in 2014.
+Increased population counts are also being documented in 2015.
 This demonstrates the Utah's Sage-grouse populations remain resilient and can respond with strong population growth in favorable years.
-Additionally, 10- year population averages which help control for annual population fluctuations demonstrate the population trends in the state's Sage-grouse populations continue to grow.
-In fact, 10-year rolling average number of males counted shows increasing population trends since the mid-1990's.
+Additionally, 10-year population averages, which help control for annual population fluctuations demonstrate the population trends in the state's Sage-grouse populations continue to grow.
+In fact, the 10-year rolling average number of males counted shows increasing population trends since the mid-1990s.

-A complete copy of Utah's Conservation Plan is provided at http://wildlife.utah.gov/ uplandgame/sage-grouse/pdf/greater_sage_grouse_plan.pdf.
-For more information on Utah's Conservation Plan for Greater Sage-grouse and to learn more about Utah's track record of success visit: http://wildlife.utah.gov/learn-more/greater-sage-grouse.html
+To view a complete copy of Utah's Conservation Plan and learn more about Utah's track record of success visit: http://wildlife.utah.gov/learn-more/greater-sage-grouse.html.